josh-collinsworth/joco-sveltekit/src/lib/content/posts/goodbye-griff.md

 ---

-My wife and I adopted Griff mere months after we got married, almost 13 years ago.
-Griff's been a part of our lives since before we even had a house; since before I was a designer, or graduated college; since before I ever wrote my first line of code; since before we had our son.
+My wife and I adopted Griff just a few months after we got married almost 13 years ago.
+Griff's been a part of our lives since before we even had a house, or a yard for him; since before I was a designer, or graduated college; since before I ever wrote my first line of code; since before we had our son.

 Our poor son.
 He's six.
 He's never cried like this, at anything.
 He's known Griff his whole life.